Competitor Ad Analysis for Meta Ads

 What should I look for when analyzing competitor ads?+

-How often should I analyze competitor ads?+
+How often should I track competitor ads?+

 Can AI automate competitor ad analysis?+